erhsparks/ChipsChallenge/README.md

       // this.infoPane points to the instance of the InfoPane class which
       // is being used to render our side panel.
 Because timeLeft is an
       // integer, not a pointer to an object, it must be passed to infoPane's
-      // imeLeft at each interval.
+      // timeLeft at each interval.
       this.infoPane.timeLeft = this.timeLeft;
       this.infoPane.updateTimeLeft();
     } else {